 Before I write about the ‘how’ of resistance training, I think it is important to understand the ‘why’.
-What I mean by this is, knowing why it is beneficial and why you might want to introduce it to your training.
+What I mean by this is, is knowing why it is beneficial and why you might want to introduce it to your training.

 There are many misconceptions about resistance training, also commonly known as weight training, strength training or just simply…lifting!!
 I often hear people concerned they will get too bulky, slow, inflexible, lose endurance or that they need to go for a run as they are trying to get leaner.